 Making Room We are beginning a series about making room.
 When COVID-19 upended our lives almost four months ago, we all had to move things, move ideas and move or change our behaviors.
 We had to make room for change both individually and as communities in the wake of the…

-Transforming the Conversation | The Ruth Frost Parker Center for Abundant Aging Blog
+Transforming the Conversation | Ruth Frost Parker Center for Abundant Aging Blog

 About the Center

-The Center for Abundant Aging seeks to bring together current theory and practice in the fields of gerontology, geriatrics, spirituality and aging, healthcare, housing and public policy within the context of the wide variety of professional fields upon which each of the communities of United Church Homes depend.
+The Parker Center brings together current theory and practice in the fields of gerontology, geriatrics, spirituality and aging, healthcare, housing and public policy within the context of the wide variety of professional fields upon which each of the communities of United Church Homes depend.